For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 910-233-4139

-Fishing Report: Wrightsville Beach, NC Fishing Forecast & info-November 2024
+Fishing Report: Wrightsville Beach, NC Fishing Report-November 2025

 I know I say this just about every month that passes, but dang!
 Where did October Go??
-The temps have been mild to say the least, I am hoping for some cooler weather soon.
-Speckled trout is the name of the game for myself most Novembers.
+The temps have been about right where they need to be for the most part this fall so far in my opinion.
+Speckled trout is the name of the game for me most Novembers.
 With a few other species mixed in as well.
-Here is my November fishing forecast and info.
+Here are my November fishing forecast and info.

 November for many years has been when I catch some of the biggest Speckled trout all year.
 Hard baits like MirrOlures have put some big trout in the boat for me and for many other anglers over the years.
 One key point to trout I have found is that most days Specks will bite, but what are they eating that day?
 This is when you need to know where to start; what lures to try?
 The series I prefer are the 17MR & 22MR (Catch 2000jr) suspending, 18MR, 51M and 52MR sinking baits.

-Colors; MirrOlure makes a lot of different colors but here are some of my go to colors around Southeast NC area waters.
+Colors: MirrOlure makes a lot of different colors but here are some of my go to colors around Southeast NC area waters.
 MirrOlure color codes: 11, 21, 26, 51, 704, 706, CFPR, CH, EC, HP.
 Any local tackle shop can help you with these color codes or at MirrOlure.com.
+Check out the new 17MR Chameleon color series.
+I really like this series, great colors indeed.
 Fishing Depths to use these lures; 17MR & 22MR use these lures in two to six feet of water (suspending).
 18MR, 51M & 52MR use these lures in five to fifth teen plus feet of water with current (sinking).
 If your lure is hitting the bottom, go to a shallower running lure (suspending type).
 I prefer for my leaders Berkley Pro Spec twenty pound in clear, thirty pound if the blues show up in numbers. *See here https://alnk.to/aLJ9PR2

 The newer Bonga series of lures really did well last trout season for me and they continue to work well this season so far.
 I like the Bonga shad in four-inch size. *See here https://alnk.to/9T9mW3i Also the Bonga shrimp for targeting larger Trout and Redfish has done well. *See here https://alnk.to/6TAugdn If you like trick/stick style trout lures, check out the Bonga stick in 5” size *See here https://alnk.to/4MBourN